jqueuniet/netbox-go/apiv4_2/docs/PowerPanelRequest.md

 ### NewPowerPanelRequest

-`func NewPowerPanelRequest(site BriefSiteRequest, name string, ) *PowerPanelRequest`
+`func NewPowerPanelRequest(site DeviceWithConfigContextRequestSite, name string, ) *PowerPanelRequest`

 NewPowerPanelRequest instantiates a new PowerPanelRequest object This constructor will assign default values to properties that have it defined,